-First, please make sure you are running the latest version of Adobe Flash Player by visiting my Browser and Plug-in Check page.
+First, please make sure you are running the latest version of Adobe Flash Player by visiting Browser and Plug-in Check page.
 This is your first step to more secure configuration!

 To add a free protection layer from even unpatched security bugs, please read the Microsoft EMET article!